openjdm/openjdm.github.io/book/hindsight_bias.md

 of this bias have yet to be fully understood, however, some argue that it stems from the brain failing to uphold previous resolutions once updated with new information; others firmly believe that ToM (theory of mind) plays a major role.
-No matter what might be causing it-- it is clear that hindsight bias has multiple dangers, the biggest one being that it will often prohibit decision makers from seeing the possibility of another path.
+No matter what might be causing it, it is clear that hindsight bias has multiple dangers, the biggest one being that it will often prohibit decision makers from seeing the possibility of another path.
 As a result, hindsight bias often prohibits people from